skylib11/Portfolio_Creator/README.md

  4. Exit

 **Option 1: Create Portfolio**
-You will be prompted to enter stock symbols (e.g., AAPL for Apple, GOOGL for Google).
-You can:
+The script will ask
+"Do you want to split the investment amount equally or enter details manually?
+1. Split equally
+2. Enter manually
+Enter your choice (1/2):"

- **Allocate funds equally:** The program will automatically distribute your total investment equally across the stocks.
+**1. Split equally:** The program will automatically distribute your total investment equally across the shares.

-**Manually allocate funds:** Specify the amount to invest in each stock.
+**2. Enter manually:** Specify the amount to invest in each stock.

+You will be prompted to enter share market company symbols (e.g., RELIANCE.NS for Reliance Industries Limited, TCS.NS for Tata Consultancy Services Limited).
+Enter the symbols

-After entering the stock symbols and allocation, you will be prompted with:
+After entering the share symbols and allocation, you will be prompted with:

 > Do you want to save this portfolio? (y/n):